Business and Other Risks

 (8) Human Capital Risk

 There is the possibility that retaining personnel necessary for future production activities will become difficult due to expected decline in the labor force as the birthrate decreases and population ages within Japan.
-In this event, there is the possibility that Tokuyama Group’s business performance and financial condition would be greatly affected.
+In this event, there is the possibility that the Group's business performance and financial condition would be greatly affected.
 In addition, retaining personnel engaged in advanced materials R&D and DX or cyber security promotion could become difficult.
-In this event, achieving the Tokuyama Group’s growth strategies would become difficult and, in turn, there is the possibility that any such situation greatly affects the Group’s business performance.
+In this event, achieving the Group's growth strategies would become difficult and, in turn, there is the possibility that any such situation greatly affects the Group's business performance.

 Countermeasures

-In addition to regular hiring in a planned manner, the Tokuyama Group also introduced a job-based hiring system as a mechanism to secure highly skilled professionals, and is actively engaged in hiring experienced individuals.
+In addition to regular hiring in a planned manner, the Group also introduced a job-based hiring system as a mechanism to secure highly skilled professionals, and is actively engaged in hiring experienced individuals.
 The Group will also promote DX to advance labor-savings and streamlining, and will shift the resulting manpower surplus to business portfolio transformation.
 Moreover, the Group is expanding systems to support a balance between work and childrearing, as well as other systems to support work-life balance, and is pursuing comfortable, rewarding work, in an effort to retain the necessary personnel.

-(9) Financial Risk
+(9) Governance Risk

 Countermeasures

-(10) Production-Related Risk
+(10) Financial Risk

 Countermeasures

-(11) Business Risk
+(11) Stakeholder Response Risk

 Countermeasures